AdrKacz/linear-programming/README.md

 ## Variables

-We define `3` `set of int` to store the dimensions of the problem and a 3-dimentional `cube` variable that store boolean variables.
+We define `3` `set of int` to store the dimensions of the problem and a 3-dimentional `cube` variable that stores boolean variables.

 For a given `week`, `task`, and `volonteer`, `cube[week, task, volonteer]` is `true` if and only if this given `volonteer` performs the task `task` on week `week`.